-The Hummingbird Ultralight Whoopie Slings Straps are my lesser preferred design.
+The Hummingbird Ultralight Whoopie Slings Straps are a great design.

-Although they’re some of the lightest suspension slings you’ll come across
+They’re some of the lightest suspension slings you’ll come across.

 They’re easy to adjust, can be st up quickly and will hold about 400lb in weight.
 Each strap is 8.3ft long and their combined weight is 2.1oz